Momoyaan/dwproton-flake/README.md

 ## Updates

-This flake automatically checks for new CachyOS Proton releases daily and creates pull requests when updates are available.
+This flake automatically checks for new DW-Proton releases daily and creates pull requests when updates are available.

 ## License

 This packaging is provided under the MIT license.
-CachyOS Proton itself may contain proprietary components.
+DW-Proton itself may contain proprietary components.